HEAL/cedar-form-docs/docs/study-type.md

     >> * Observational Research: If your study will NOT conduct an active experiment (e.g. actively or passively collecting measurements without any intervention, or in the context of a naturally occurring intervention - a “natural experiment”), select “Observational Research."
     * Experimental Research: If your study will conduct an active experiment, select “Experimental Research."
 If these do not apply, skip the question, or contact heal-support@datacommons.io for questions or support.

+    > If these do not apply, skip the question, or contact heal-support@datacommons.io for questions or support.

     **How this field will be used**
-    > These values will likely be filterable under “Advanced Search” on the HEAL Platform Discovery page, and will allow users to quickly locate broad, relevant studies, study data, or study-generated knowledge. **For example:**
+    > These values will likely be filterable under “Advanced Search” on the HEAL Platform Discovery page, and will allow users to quickly locate broad, relevant studies, study data, or study-generated knowledge.

-    >> Add example here.

 ??? note "Study Subject Type"
     **How to answer**
     > This field allows multiple answer selections from a response set, including:

+    >>
-    >> * Human
+    * Human
     * Animal
     * Human cell/tissue/tissue model
     * Animal cell/tissue/tissue model